FDio/csit/docs/content/release_notes/previous/csit_rls2310/trex_performance.md

 ---
-title: "DPDK Performance"
+title: "TRex Performance"
-weight: 2
+weight: 3
 ---

-# CSIT 24.02 - DPDK Performance
+# CSIT 23.10 - TRex Performance

 1. TEST FRAMEWORK
    - **CSIT test environment** version has been updated to ver.
-14, see [Environment Versioning]({{< ref "../../../infrastructure/fdio_csit_testbed_versioning" >}}).
+13, see [Environment Versioning]({{< ref "../../../infrastructure/fdio_csit_testbed_versioning" >}}).
-2. DPDK PERFORMANCE TESTS
+2. TREX TESTS
    - No updates
-3. DPDK RELEASE VERSION CHANGE
+3. TREX VERSION
-   - Version 23.11 is now tested.
+   - Currently using v3.03 of TRex.

 # Known Issues

-List of known issues in CSIT 24.02 for DPDK performance tests:

 ## New

-List of new issues in CSIT 24.02 for DPDK performance tests:
+List of new issues in CSIT 23.10 for TRex performance tests:

 **#** | **JiraID**                                       | **Issue Description**
 ------|--------------------------------------------------|--------------------------------------------------------------